awsdocs/aws-iot-docs/developerguide/enhanced-custom-auth-create.md

-# Creating a custom authorizer for enhanced custom authentication<a name="enhanced-custom-auth-create"></a>
+# Creating a Custom Authorizer for Enhanced Custom Authentication<a name="enhanced-custom-auth-create"></a>

 ****